pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 ## Add Methods to a Class

 Right now, our objects are empty and don't do anything.
 Let's add a method.
-What is great, is that we will add our code in one place, but it will update both of our objects.
+It is very maintainable and efficient that we will add our code in one place, but it will update both objects.
 This keeps our code DRY (principle of **d**on't **r**epeat **y**ourself).

 ```js
 class Animal {